isomerpages/ogp-isomer/_about-isomer/What is Isomer/Overview.md

 description: ""
 third_nav_title: What is Isomer
 ---
-&gt; Isomer is a website builder for government agencies to launch static websites *easily and for free*.
+> Isomer is a website builder for government agencies to launch static websites *easily and for free*.

 It aims to empower the government to **easily and effectively communicate** with citizens, while enabling members of the public to **easily find information** they are looking for.